crypto-willie/PATIML/README.md

 19)  Training Done!
 Export Orginal Model!

 20)  Ready for "Optimize Settings"  make your setting look like the picture!
+DO NOT ENABLE!!!!!
+If you need to fix "TimeOfDAY"

   <img src="./Pictures_PATIML/Step11_PATIML.jpg">

-21)  Go back & fix "TimeOfDAY" with Ninja Script Editor.
+21)  Fix "TimeOfDAY" with Ninja Script Editor.

   <img src="./Pictures_PATIML/Step12_PATIML.jpg">

+22) Now Enable, Wait!!!!
+When you see "Heuristic Parameter Optimization ON"  Open Data Seris and change "Days to Load" to what ever you prefer!

+    Done!
+ML should work way better!
+It should learn base off how you trade!
+Happy Trading